semilin/semimak/index.md

 ## Generation and analysis
-I wrote an analyzer/generator for this project on [github.com/semilin/genkey](my Github).
+I wrote an analyzer/generator for this project on
+[my Github](https://github.com/semilin/genkey).
 It was initially intended to be a quick hack-up but it ended up one of the more powerful generators out there.
 Even so, it was mostly made for myself, so it will be difficult for other people to use.